Trump wants Apple to be involved in 5G infrastructure building in US

 REUTERS: U.S. President Donald Trump said on Thursday he had asked Apple Inc Chief Executive Officer Tim Cook to look into helping develop telecommunications infrastructure for 5G wireless networks in the United States.

 "They have it all - Money, Technology, Vision & Cook!"
-Trump tweeted.
+Trump tweeted, without elaborating on how he expects the iPhone maker to contribute.

+Apple is not known to have made any investments in 5G telecoms infrastructure to date and is yet to release a 5G device.

 5G networks will offer data speeds up to 50 or 100 times faster than the current 4G networks, and serve as critical infrastructure for a range of industries.